mattbcowan/30-projects-30-days/06-article-preview/README.md

 Starting off I made a styles.css and a scripts.js file and linked them to the HTML.
 As soon as that was done I added in the font links, then I went to the styles.css and added the fonts and colors from the style guide.

+Once that was done I cleaned up the HTML and added in some classes.
+I moved on from that and added in some basic styling for the mobile version of the article preview.

 ### Built with

 - Semantic HTML5 markup